mistermicheels/learning-notes/web/css/Inheritance-cascade-specificity.md

 In case of a tie regarding importance and specificity, the winning rule will be the one that was defined/loaded last.
 This can matter if the exact same selector is use for multiple rules within the same style sheet, but also when combining different style sheets.

-One important thing to keep in mind here is that browsers have a **default stylesheet** which can differ between browsers.
-These mostly use element selectors and are thus easily overridden by any CSS that is loaded by the actual web page.
-It is also common to override these default stylesheets using a **CSS reset** stylesheet, which overrides default browser styles with some styles which will then be the same regardless of which browser is used to open the page.
-Any custom CSS rules can then be loaded after the CSS reset stylesheet and override styles as necessary, starting from the "clean slate" created by the CSS reset stylesheet.
+When using a CSS reset stylesheet (see above), any custom CSS rules can be loaded after the CSS reset stylesheet and override styles as necessary, starting from the "clean slate" created by the CSS reset stylesheet.